djha-skin/scsd/README.md

 It's just a subset of markdown as described above.
 Here is that subset:

 ### Lines

 Everything is line-based.
 Lines are separated by one carriage return or one newline character or one CR followed by one LF.
 This is called a "line separation".

-### Comments
+### Preamble

-Comments are written as they would have to be in markdown:
-`<!-- Like this -->`.
+All lines before the first line starting with a single hash followed by a space (`# `) is called the _preamble_.
+It is raw text stored as-is by the parser so that when the database is written back out to the file again after modification by a program the preamble may be preserved.
+This preamble allows for editor mode lines and "comment"-like things that authors may wish to keep with the database.

-### One Document, One Database
+### Database Name

-Each document starts with a single hash followed by a space (`# `).
-What follows thereafter is the database name until a line separation is found.
+The first line starting with a single hash followed by a space (`# `) is called the _database name line_.
+What follows after those two characters until the end of the line separation is the database name.
+This corresponds to an ATX Header 1 line in CommonMark, but is actually storing the database name.

-An optional set of lines may be present that do not start with either a pipe or a hash character.
-These lines will be collected as a multi-line string comprising the database description.
+A set of zero or more lines present that do not start with either a pipe or a hash character are collected as a multi-line string.
+This comprises the _database description_.
+Like the preamble, it is stored as raw text with the database so that when apps read the file, modify the data, and write the file back out, the database description is preserved.

 A database consists of zero or more tables.

 ### Tables

-A table has a name, a description, column names within a header, a columns type line, and zero or more rows.
-If there are zero rows, there must still be types and headers lines.
+A table has a name, a description, and a pipe-separated table.
+The first row in the table is has the column names.
+The second row houses the column types in a way that displays well in a markdown reader.
+After that row, there are data rows.
+Ther are zero or more data rows.
+If there are zero rows, there must still be column name and type rows.

+Unlike in CommonMark, all pipe-separated lines MUST start with and end with a pipe, rather than simply allowing one or the other.

 #### Table name

-Each table starts with a line starting with two hashes followed by a space (`## `).
+Each table starts with an empty line followed by a line starting with two hashes followed by a space (`## `).
 What follows thereafter is the table name until a line separation is found.
+This corresponds to an ATX Header 1 line in CommonMark, but is actually storing the table name.

-An optional set of lines may be present that do not start with either a pipe or a hash character.
-These lines will be collected as a multi-line string comprising the table description.
+A set of zero or more lines present that do not start with either a pipe or a hash character are collected as a multi-line string.
+This comprises the _table description_.
+Like the preamble, it is stored as raw text with the database so that when apps read the file, modify the data, and write the file back out, the table description is preserved.

-#### Table Header
+#### First Pipe Table Row: Column Names

-Thereafter, there MUST be a line starting with a pipe character (`|`).
+Thereafter, there MUST be an empty line followed by a line starting with a pipe character (`|`).
 This line is a pipe-separated list of column names in the table.
-Spaces are not trimmed or removed; all characters between the pipes are taken literally as the table name.
+Spaces are not trimmed or removed; all characters between the pipes are taken literally as the column name of that column.
-The line must end with a pipe character followed by a line separation.

-#### Table Type Line
+#### Second Pipe Table Row: Column Types

+Thereafter, there MUST be a pipe-separated list of column types in the table.
-The next line is the dash line.
-It specifies the types that will be in different columns.
-It should start with the pipe character and have just as many pipe-separated fields as the table header.
-Each field MUST be one of the
+Types are specified in a specific way which allows the table to be rendered by a markdown viewer.
+This line corresponds to the dash line in normal pipe tables in markdown.
+It should start with the pipe character (`|`) and have just as many pipe-separated fields as the row of column names has.
+Each field MUST be one of the following:
-following:

 * The character `-` as a string indicator.
 This indicates the column is a string.